puppetlabs/puppetlabs-apache/README.md

 ##### `name`

 Sets the title of the balancer cluster and name of the `conf.d` file containing its configuration.
-TODO: isn't the default for this generated from something?

 ##### `proxy_set`